 About the Author:

-Reese Kimmons is an experienced IT executive with an AAS in Applications Programming, a BS in IT Management, an MS in Information Security and Assurance, and industry certifications in ethical hacking, forensics investigations, ISO/GIAC, and Cisco networking.
+Reese Kimmons is an experienced IT executive with an AAS in Applications Programming, a BS in IT Management and an MS in Information Security and Assurance.
+During his time in the IT industry, Reese has earned certifications in ethical hacking, forensics investigations, ISO/GIAC, and Cisco networking.